KYRDTeam/nft-wallet/README.md

 ### NOTE

-you can pre-compute nft and tba helper contract deployment address by using the following command
+You can pre-compute NFT and TBAHelper contract deployment address by using the following command

 ```bash
 forge script contracts/script/ComputeAddresses.s.sol